-As of March 31, 2020, we had cash, cash equivalents, and marketable securities of \$548.5 million.
+As of June 30, 2020, we had cash, cash equivalents, and marketable securities of \$503.6 million.
 In February 2019, we received \$168.2 million of net proceeds from the issuance of common stock upon the completion of our initial public offering (IPO), net of underwriting discounts and commissions and offering expenses.
 In January 2020, we received \$224.5 million of net proceeds from the issuance of common stock upon the completion of a follow-on offering, net of underwriting discounts and commissions and offering expenses.
+In May 2020, we established an "at-the-market" facility for the sale of up to \$150 million worth of shares of common stock from time to time by entering into an equity distribution agreement with Morgan and Stanley & Co.
+LLC and Goldman Sachs & Co.
+LLC, as sales agents.
+We have not issued any shares pursuant to any at-the-market offerings but may at a future date.

 Based on our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to fund our projected operations through at least the next 12 months, subsequent to the filing date of this Quarterly Report on Form 10-Q. Our estimate as to how long we expect our existing cash, cash equivalents, and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could use our available capital resources sooner than we currently expect.
 In addition, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.

 We will require additional capital for the further development and, if approved, commercialization of our product candidates.
-In recent months, global markets have fallen and experienced volatility in connection with concerns over the global impact of a novel strain of coronavirus, COVID-19.
+In recent months, global markets have experienced volatility in connection with continued concerns over the global impact of a novel strain of coronavirus, COVID-19.
 Our ability to raise money in the public markets may be severely impacted for the foreseeable future due to the impact of COVID-19.
 Additional capital may not be available when we need it, on terms acceptable to us or at all.
 We have no committed source of additional capital.
 If adequate capital is not available to us on a timely basis, we may be required to significantly delay, scale back, or discontinue our research and development programs or the commercialization of any product candidates, if approved, or be unable to continue or expand our operations, or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition, results of operations, and growth prospects and cause the price of our common stock to decline.

-To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
+To the extent that we raise additional capital through the sale of equity (such as by using our ATM facility) or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or product candidates, or grant licenses on terms that may not be favorable to us.